wrightmat/dnd-eberron/adventures/C04 The Nature of Magic/1-06  Strixhaven Year 3, Term 2.md

 - Curtie couldn’t hear what the dean said to the students and doesn’t remember anything useful beyond this.
 She begs the characters not to spread rumors about the tavern until it’s clear what happened.

 - **Talking to the Dean.** If the characters wish to ask Dean Tullus about why she was at Bow’s End Tavern, meeting with her immediately proves impossible, as the professor is busy with her classes and personal research.
 However, a teaching assistant can make an appointment for the characters to talk to the dean during her office hours three days after the chaos at Kollema Hall.
 This meeting takes place in Tullus’s office in the Deans’ Wing of Archaeo Memorial Hall.
 - Should the characters meet with Dean Tullus, they find her polite but cold.
 She admits she was at the tavern, but only to ensure preparations for the Magister’s Masquerade were on track.
 She remembers seeing some of her students at the tavern but doesn’t remember what they spoke about.
 She claims to be cordial with all her students.
 Characters who succeed on a DC 12 Wisdom (Insight) check suspect Tullus isn’t being entirely truthful, but aren’t sure what about.
-Those who succeed on a DC 12 Wisdom (Perception) check also notice the green orb the dean showcased during class occupying a prominent space behind her desk.
+Those who succeed on a DC 12 Wisdom (Perception) check also notice the purple orb the dean showcased during class occupying a prominent space behind her desk.
 - If the characters persist in their questioning, Dean Tullus brushes off any implication of impropriety and mentions that the Strixhaven administration is making its own investigation into the events at Kollema Hall — one that will scrutinize everyone who was there.
 She ends the meeting by telling the characters to focus on studying for their upcoming exams.

 #### Week 24: Advanced Arcane History Practicum